 At this time, the UI Center for Advancement is not promoting travel through the Iowa Voyagers Program.
 Iowa Voyagers trips were administered through independent tour operators and the UI Center for Advancement no longer has partnerships with those operators.

-Iowa City is the place to be in the summertime.
-These festivals and programs will make you want to return for a visit.
+These annual events make Iowa City the place to be in the summertime.